rapid7/insightconnect-plugins/splunk/help.md

 To connect to Splunk, you must have valid credentials and network access to the Splunk API port (Splunk's default is TCP/8089).
 This plugin supports both the Free and Enterprise Splunk licenses.

-To configure an alert trigger, the Splunk server must be able to connect back to the Komand server via http(s) ports to send webhook events.
+To configure an alert trigger, the Splunk server must be able to connect back to the InsightConnect server via http(s) ports to send webhook events.

 The connection configuration accepts the following parameters: